Gone are the days of businesses owning their own software and hardware and keeping it all on premises in data centers.

 - Storage KPIs will give you data on the length and number for Write Operations per collection cycle on an EBS Volume.

-It’s important to get a monitoring platform that can take this cloud data and “normalize” it alongside the traditional metric, flow, and log data the business is accustomed to working with.
+It’s important to get a monitoring platform that can take this cloud data and “normalize” it alongside the traditional metric and flow, data the business is accustomed to working with.
 The right monitoring platform will treat cloud metrics the exact way it treats data from other sources.
 That means you can monitor, baseline, alert, and report on the data, regardless of the source.
 It also makes problem correlation much easier.

 When your data is uniform across whatever objects and devices you’re monitoring – whether they’re in the datacenter or in the cloud – you have complete visibility into your network and applications.